yugr/rust-slides/features/cons/index-checks/README.md

 Note that bounds checks also take some I$ and branch predictor slots.

 # Solutions

+Often compiler may remove bounds checks itself but this is not always the case even in [simple](https://users.rust-lang.org/t/performance-of-array-access-vs-c/43522) examples.

 Bounds checks can be removed via
   - using iterators instead of indexes (this is not always possible)